Skip to product information

 RK.

-Rudyard Kipling (1865 - 1936) was the first Nobel Prize winner in English literature, in 1907.
-His children's books are classics of children's literature, such as The Jungle Book.
+Rudyard Kipling (1865 - 1936) was the first English-language Nobel Prize winner in literature, in 1907.
+His books for children are classics of children's literature, such as The Jungle Book.
 Rudyard was 24 years old in 1889, the year he left India to work as a correspondent for an important newspaper in that country, The Pioneer.
-He travels a lot around the world and starts writing novels and poetry.
-In 1894 he publishes The Jungle Book, translated in Brazil as O Livro da Selva, which became a Disney cartoon in 1967, with an immense success of the wolf-boy.
+He traveled extensively around the world and began writing novels and poetry.
+In 1894, he published The Jungle Book, translated in Brazil as O Livro da Selva, which became a Disney cartoon in 1967, with the wolf boy being a huge success.

-Two decades later, even with health problems, he boards a ship and travels for two years to the Tropics.
-He arrives in Brazil in 1927, where he stays for five weeks, enough to write a travel report of seven chapters, poems and drawings that value the country.
-The first land seen is Recife, then the writer goes to Bahia and finally arrives in Rio de Janeiro, on the eve of Carnival.
-Kipling ends his journey passing through São Paulo "a small town, three hundred kilometers from the coast, with nine hundred thousand people".
+Two decades later, despite health problems, he boarded a ship and traveled for two years to the Tropics.
+He arrived in Brazil in 1927, where he stayed for five weeks, long enough to write a seven-chapter travelogue, poems and drawings that praised the country.
+The first place he saw was Recife, then the writer went to Bahia and finally arrived in Rio de Janeiro, on the eve of Carnival.
+Kipling ended his journey by passing through São Paulo, “a small town, two hundred miles from the coast, with nine hundred thousand people.”

-In this letter, the first (and youngest) Nobel Prize winner in English-language literature, author of the hugely successful "The Jungle Book", which everyone knows, comments on the publication of his articles in Brazil in 1927, a few weeks after the your return.
-In addition to the style and humorous tone of the letter, we also appreciate Kipling's handwriting, through a few handwritten lines at the end, a list of books he recommends for his friend.
-A historic Nobel Prize, details of the famous author's life, handwritten literary references, Brazil...
-Here we have all the ingredients of a very desirable document for a Brazilian or English collector.
+In addition to the style and humorous tone of the letter, we also appreciate Kipling's handwriting, through a few handwritten lines at the end, a list of books that he recommends to his friend.
+A historic Nobel Prize, details about the life of the famous author, handwritten literary references, Brazil...
+We have here all the ingredients of a document highly desirable for a Brazilian or English collector.

 View full details